 We are currently evaluating sapacitabine in a Phase 3 study being conducted under a Special Protocol Assessment, or SPA, with the FDA for the front-line treatment of AML in the elderly.
 We are also exploring sapacitabine in Phase 2 studies for MDS, non-small cell lung cancer, or NSCLC, and chronic lymphocytic leukemia, or CLL and in a Phase 1 study in solid tumors in combination with seliciclib, another of our drug candidates.
-Sapacitabine has been evaluated in over 900 patients to date.
+Sapacitabine has been evaluated in approximately 1,000 patients to date.

 In our second development program we are evaluating cyclin dependent kinase, or CDK, inhibitors.
 CDKs are involved in cancer cell growth, metastatic spread and DNA damage repair.
-Seliciclib, our lead CDK inhibitor, selectively inhibits a spectrum of enzyme targets - CDK2/E, CDK2/A, CDK7 and CDK9 - that are central to the process of cell division and cell cycle control.
+Seliciclib, our lead CDK inhibitor, selectively inhibits a spectrum of enzyme targets - CDK2, CDK5, CDK7 and CDK9 - that are central to the process of cell division and cell cycle control.
 In breast and lung tumors overexpression of cyclin E is associated with poor prognosis and drug resistance.
 Resistant breast and lung tumor cell lines overexpressing cyclin E are resensitized to apoptotic cell killing by seliciclib.
 NSCLC cell lines with Ras-activating mutations, such as KRAS and NRAS, have been found to be sensitive to seliciclib-induced apoptosis.
-Seliciclib will also be evaluated in an investigator- initiated clinical study to treat rheumatoid arthritis, or RA, supported by an approximately \$1.5 million grant from the UK's Medical Research Council.
+Seliciclib will also be evaluated in an investigator-initiated clinical study to treat rheumatoid arthritis, or RA, supported by an approximately \$1.5 million grant from the UK's Medical Research Council.
 Enabled by the clinical development experience in solid tumors, investigators believe that seliciclib's mechanism of action and oral administration route may be of benefit in treating patients with RA.
 To date, seliciclib has been evaluated in approximately 450 patients in several Phase 1 and 2 studies and has shown signs of anti-cancer activity.
 We have retained worldwide rights to commercialize seliciclib.
 Seliciclib has completed a Phase 2B randomized study in third-line NSCLC and is currently undergoing a study in solid tumors in combination with our own drug candidate, sapacitabine.

 Our second generation CDK inhibitor, CYC065, is a highly selective inhibitor of CDKs targeting CDK2, CDK5 and CDK9 enzymes.
 CYC065 has increased anti-proliferative potency and improved pharmaceutical properties compared to seliciclib.
 Independent investigators have reported that CYC065 reverses resistance in breast cancer cells that have become resistant to trastuzumab.
-Investigational new drug (IND)-enabling studies with CYC065 are in progress supported by a \$1.9 million grant from the Biomedical Catalyst of the United Kingdom government.
+CYC065 has also shown activity against leukemia cells, including those with mixed lineage leukemia rearrangements, or MLLr.
+Investigational new drug, or IND, - enabling studies with CYC065 have been completed.
+These were supported by a \$1.9 million grant from the Biomedical Catalyst, a United Kingdom government program.

-In addition to these development programs, in our polo-like kinase (PLK) inhibitor program, we have discovered CYC140 and other potent and selective small molecule inhibitors of PLK1, a kinase active during cell division, targeting the mitotic phase of the cell cycle.
+In addition to these development programs, in our polo-like kinase, or PLK, inhibitor program, we have discovered CYC140 and other potent and selective small molecule inhibitors of PLK1, a kinase active during cell division, targeting the mitotic phase of the cell cycle.
 PLK was discovered by Professor David Glover, our Chief Scientist.
 We have received a grant award of approximately \$3.7 million from the Biomedical Catalyst of the United Kingdom government to complete IND-directed preclinical development of CYC140.